 Additionally, non-medical strategies may be effective along the full spectrum of disorders, both before medical intervention is necessary, or at the very least, alongside medical interventions.

-While my goal is not to treat, diagnose, prevent or cure PANDAS and related disorders, it is to optimize function of biological systems using diet, behavior, lifestyle and nutritional strategies.
-In effect, I look to promote and maintain health, instead of screen, treat and manage existing disease.
+While my goal is not to treat, diagnose, prevent or cure PANDAS and related disorders, it is to optimize the function of biological systems using diet, behavior, lifestyle, and nutritional strategies.
+In effect, I look to promote and maintain health, instead of screening, treating, and managing an existing disease.

 It sounds simple, but it shows how we must rethink how we manage complex disorders.
 The quality of questions we ask determines the quality of the answers we receive.